-‘General Hospital’ Teasers: Laura Finds An Out But Faces A Difficult Decision Regarding Kevin
+‘General Hospital’ Teasers: Laura Finds An Out, But Faces A Difficult Decision Regarding Kevin

 General Hospital spoilers for the coming week provide some intriguing insight into what’s going to happen next.
-Fans know that the walls are closing in on Ryan and the truth will finally be widely exposed soon.
+Fans know that the walls are closing in on Ryan, and the truth will finally be widely exposed soon.
 Laura and Kevin know key information about what’s been going on in Port Charles over the past few months, obviously, but they’re still trapped in the Ferncliff basement.
 From the sounds of things, that will change soon.

 The new print edition of Soap Opera Digest reveals some General Hospital spoilers about how an escape comes together.
 Co-head writer Shelly Altman teases that Laura and Kevin will feel desperate to find a way to get out of the basement, knowing that Ryan could return at any moment.
 They will find a secret passageway of some sort and plan to crawl through it.

 However, as Laura and Kevin talk, he will voice concern about whether he’ll be holding her back due to his blindness.
 General Hospital spoilers suggest that Laura will resist leaving Kevin there alone, but he will ultimately insist.
-Apparently, he will believe to some degree that if only one of them manages to escape this situation alive, he wants it to be Laura over himself.
+Apparently, he will believe, to some degree, that if only one of them manages to escape this situation alive, he wants it to be Laura over himself.

-It isn’t clear exactly when Laura will make her escape or what happens to her next.
-Interestingly, General Hospital spoilers via SheKnows Soaps reveal that Jason will cross paths with the true Kevin soon and the encounter will leave him alarmed.
+It isn’t clear exactly when Laura will make her escape, or what happens to her next.
+Interestingly, General Hospital spoilers via SheKnows Soaps reveal that Jason will cross paths with the true Kevin soon, and the encounter will leave him alarmed.

 Laura is still in the dark (literally & figuratively) with Kevin, West Coast.
 It's a matter of time before the truth about Ryan's survival comes to light. #GH55